travelerlocal.com

 A strong first stop if you want familiar infrastructure, dense urban energy, and a softer transition into greater China travel.

-Open city brief
+Open city guide

 Best for history beyond the capital.